12 Reasons Why to Live in East Vancouver

 - The bustling Renfrew Community Park

-- The multi-use Memorial Park, which is dedicated to soldiers who died in WW1 and today provides many spaces for sports teams and neighbours alike.
+- The multi-use Memorial Park, dedicated to soldiers who died in WW1 and today, provides many spaces for sports teams and neighbours.

-- Another park is the Falaise Park on the border of Burnaby and Vancouver.
+- Another park is Falaise Park on the border of Burnaby and Vancouver.

 The City of Vancouver identifies these communities as being entirely in the East Vancouver area: